tirsdag/BigYearPWA/backend/README.md

 uvicorn app.main:app --reload --port 8000
 ```

-## Deploy on FastAPI Cloud (high level)

-1. Create a new FastAPI Cloud app and point it at this repository.
-2. Set the app root / working directory to `backend/` (so it can see `requirements.txt`).
-3. Set the start command to:
-  - `uvicorn app.main:app --host 0.0.0.0 --port 8000`
-4. Configure environment variables:
-  - `DATABASE_URL` (Postgres recommended for production)
-  - `CORS_ORIGINS` (include your GitHub Pages / custom domain)

-Then copy your FastAPI Cloud public URL into the frontend as `VITE_API_BASE_URL`.

 ## Deploy as a container (Docker)

-This backend is container-ready and can be hosted anywhere that runs OCI/Docker images (not just FastAPI Cloud):
+This backend is container-ready and can be hosted on any platform that runs OCI/Docker images:
+- Azure Container Apps (recommended — see below)
 - Google Cloud Run
 - Fly.io
 - Render
 - Railway
 - DigitalOcean App Platform
-- Azure Container Apps
 - AWS ECS/Fargate

 Build locally: